annamichelle/LightboxGallery/README.md

 LightboxGallery
 ===============

-*This plugin is still in development and might not be working just yet!
-Check back in a couple weeks.*

 The **Lightbox Gallery** plugin adds a new layout to Exhibit Builder.
 This layout displays attached files in a gallery format.
-Thumbnails in the gallery link to a Lightbox display of a larger version, with a caption that links to the item page.
+Thumbnails in the gallery link to a Lightbox overlay of a larger version of the image.
+Captions display underneath the Lightbox, rather than underneath the thumbnail images.

 This layout is based on the Gallery layout that comes with [Exhibit Builder](https://github.com/omeka/plugin-ExhibitBuilder), developed by the Roy Rosenzweig Center for History and New Media at George Mason University.
 It uses